 An estimated 1 in 5 American adults will develop sleep apnea.
 Are you likely to be one of them?
-The risk factors for sleep apnea include both lifestyle and genetic factors.
+The risk factors for it includes both lifestyle and genetic factors.

 “Being tired” is not the only effect of sleep apnea.
 The condition can lead to dangerous complications.
-For example, people with sleep apnea are up to 5 times more likely to be in motor vehicle accidents!
+For example, people with this disorder are up to 5 times more likely to be in motor vehicle accidents!
 You can fall asleep at the wheel or lose focus more easily.

 Sleep Apnea and Blood Pressure

-You can think of sleep apnea and blood pressure as being linked in a cycle.
+Sleep apnea and blood pressure can be thought of as a linked cycle.
 As you have seen, high blood pressure is a risk factor for sleep apnea.
 The reverse is also true: sleep apnea can raise hypertension risk.

 The NSF explains how sleep apnea can cause high blood pressure and other cardiovascular risks.
 While you are sleeping, you may temporarily stop breathing due to a blockage in your airway.
 This results in less oxygen in your body.

 Your brain realizes that oxygen is inadequate and tries to correct the situation.
 Since blood is the carrier of oxygen to the cells in your body, your brain’s compensation strategy is to increase blood flow in your blood vessels.
 This does increase the oxygen supply, but it does something else: it increases blood pressure and can cause high blood pressure headaches.